frictionlessdata/frictionless-py/docs/target/working-with-excel/README.md

 ## Writing Excel

-The same is actual for writing CSV:
+The same is actual for writing:

 ```python